MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ### Accounts

-All users who sign into the [applications](#applications) listed previously to perform any Create, Read, Update, or Delete (CRUD) operation will require MFA when the enforcement begins.
-End users who access application, websites, or services hosted on Azure, but don't sign into the listed applications, aren't required to use MFA.
-The authentication requirements for end users are controlled by the application, website, or service owner.
+All users who sign into the [applications](#applications) listed earlier to perform any Create, Read, Update, or Delete (CRUD) operation must complete MFA when the enforcement begins.
+Users aren't required to use MFA if they access other applications, websites, or services hosted on Azure.
+Each application, website, or service owner listed earlier controls the authentication requirements for users.

 Break glass or emergency access accounts are also required to sign in with MFA once enforcement begins.
-We recommend updating these accounts to use [passkey (FIDO2)](~/identity/authentication/how-to-enable-passkey-fido2.md) or configure [certificate-based authentication](~/identity/authentication/how-to-certificate-based-authentication.md) for MFA.
+We recommend that you update these accounts to use [passkey (FIDO2)](~/identity/authentication/how-to-enable-passkey-fido2.md) or configure [certificate-based authentication](~/identity/authentication/how-to-certificate-based-authentication.md) for MFA.
 Both methods satisfy the MFA requirement.

 Workload identities, such as managed identities and service principals, aren't impacted by [either phase](#enforcement-phases) of this Azure MFA enforcement.
 If user identities are used to sign in as a service account to run automation (including scripts or other automated tasks), those user identities need to sign in with MFA once enforcement begins.
 User identities aren't recommended for automation.
 You should migrate those user identities to [workload identities](~/workload-id/workload-identities-overview.md).

-> [!Tip]
+### Migrate user-based service accounts to workload identities

-> We recommend customers discover user accounts that are used as service accounts begin to migrate them to workload identities.
+We recommend customers discover user accounts that are used as service accounts begin to migrate them to workload identities.
 Migration often requires updating scripts and automation processes to use workload identities.

->
-> Review [How to verify that users are set up for mandatory MFA](how-to-mandatory-multifactor-authentication.md) to identify all user accounts, including user accounts being used as service accounts, that sign in to the [applications](#applications).
+Review [How to verify that users are set up for mandatory MFA](how-to-mandatory-multifactor-authentication.md) to identify all user accounts, including user accounts being used as service accounts, that sign in to the [applications](#applications).

-### Migrate user-based service accounts to workload identities

 For more information about how to migrate from user-based service accounts to workload identities for authentication with these applications, see: